baychorov/Amazon_Prime_Video_Data_Analysis/README.md

-# 🎬 Amazon Prime Video İçerik Analizi
+# 🎬 Amazon Prime Video Content Analysis
  In this project, the movie and series content on Amazon Prime Video was analyzed by year, age restrictions and directors.
 The aim is to reveal the distribution of content on the platform over time and segmentation according to user audiences.

 ## 📁 Dataset